Chapter 4: 3-betting and 4-betting

 This statistic can change the way that you create your ranges.
 Against players who have a high fold to flop continuation bet, you can start opening your range to have a slightly higher concentration of bluffs.

 Be wary of 3-betting a player who has a high 4-bet percentage.
 Against these players, you can develop a strategy of 3-betting a tighter range and 5-betting them (which is often an all-in preflop) if they are calling too much, or flat calling their 4-bets with your range advantage and playing postflop.

 Depolarized versus polarized 3betting ranges

-When we 3-bet a range of hands that includes both hands that are stronger and hands that are weaker than our opponents range of hands, then we are raising both for value and as a bluff.
+When we 3-bet a range of hands that includes both hands that are stronger and hands that are weaker than our opponents’ range, then we are raising both for value and as a bluff.
 We balance this range depending on their fold to 3-bet poker statistics.
 This is called a polarized strategy.

 Using 3-bets to defend the blinds